Let’s begin with the first two major contributions of horseshoe crab blood:

 Let me tell you another story—Aravind Krishnan’s life changed during a family trip to the Jersey Shore.
 While many kids would focus on swimming or boardwalk treats, Krishnan was captivated by a park ranger’s story about horseshoe crabs.
 These ancient creatures, bled for their valuable blue blood used in medical testing, sparked his passion.
 The idea that up to a million horseshoe crabs are collected, bled, and then released—often with fatal consequences—disturbed him.
 Determined to find a solution, Krishnan began researching alternatives.

-His journey led him to a surprising discovery: a small plant called Arabidopsis thaliana that reacts to bacterial toxins just like horseshoe crab blood.
+His journey led him to a surprising discovery: a small plant called Arabidopsis thaliana that reacts to bacterial toxins just like atlantic horseshoe crab blood.
 Now a junior at the University of Pennsylvania, Krishnan developed ToxiSense, a technology using this plant to detect bacterial toxins.
 Unlike horseshoe crabs, these engineered plants light up at different intensities based on the toxin levels, offering a more sustainable and cost-effective solution.

 According to him, synthetic alternatives have limitations in detecting certain bacteria, and he believes his technology is both more effective and cheaper to produce.
 He’s now on a path to bring his plant-based solution to market.

-Other hopes we can count on–
+Other hopes you can count on—

 A new rule from the U.S. Pharmacopeia, coming in early 2024, will make it easier for drug companies to use synthetic alternatives to horseshoe crab blood, like recombinant Factor C (rFC).
 This change helps avoid the complex regulatory hurdles U.S. companies faced before, although synthetic options have been used in Europe since 2020.